A Theory of Saving under Risk Preference Dynamics: Introduction

-The asymptotic MPC is strictly positive at some state only if the probability of transitioning to a lower risk-aversion state from that state is zero.
-In this case, risk attitudes evolve one-sidedly---risk aversion may remain constant or increase but cannot decline---and positive asymptotic MPCs may arise, depending on the interaction between the stochastic discount factor and the return on wealth.\footnote{For the asymptotic MPCs to remain positive across all states, however, the transition matrix of risk aversion must be upper triangular, implying that agents can only become weakly more risk averse over time, which is empirically implausible.} In the extreme case where agents always transition to a higher risk-aversion state (from some state), the asymptotic MPC converges to one (at that state), and the consumption function becomes nonconcave in wealth, reflecting an extreme form of precautionary behavior.
+The asymptotic MPC is strictly positive at a given state \emph{only if} the probability of transitioning to a lower risk aversion state next period is zero.
+In such cases, risk attitudes evolve one-sidedly---either remaining constant or increasing---and positive asymptotic MPCs may arise, depending on the interaction between the stochastic discount factor and the return on wealth.
+If agents always transition to a higher risk aversion state from some state, then the asymptotic MPC at that state converges to one, and the optimal consumption function becomes \emph{nonconcave} in wealth, reflecting a strong incentive for consumption today in which the marginal value of transferring wealth to future selves vanishes.

+We then complement our theoretical analysis with a quantitative investigation.
+First, we provide numerical illustrations that render the asymptotic results transparent and economically intuitive.
+Second, following \citet{koop1996impulse}, we compute state-dependent impulse response functions to uncover the key mechanisms through which preference shocks reshape consumption and saving dynamics.

+Our quantitative analysis confirms that shocks to risk aversion generate economically significant and persistent responses in consumption and saving.
+Importantly, both the magnitude and persistence of these responses depend on households' current state and the persistence of preference shocks.
+In particular, the impacts vary systematically with wealth and prevailing risk attitudes, highlighting pronounced nonlinearities in the transmission of preference shocks across the wealth distribution.

-Our theory therefore provides a more theoretically robust and empirically consistent account of the saving behavior of wealthy households, highlighting how risk preference heterogeneity offers a natural mechanism for the persistence of wealth accumulation and inequality.
+Taken together, our framework provides a theoretically robust and empirically consistent account of the saving behavior of wealthy households, demonstrating how risk preference dynamics offer a natural mechanism for persistent wealth accumulation.
+While we do not explicitly model wealth inequality, our results point to a novel channel relevant for understanding wealth distribution in richer environments.